cx1995tju/all_linux_comment/Documentation/RCU/whatisRCU.rst

 	to dereference RCU-protected pointers.

--	Use some solid scheme (such as locks or semaphores) to keep concurrent updates from interfering with each other.
+-	Use some solid scheme (such as locks or semaphores) to keep concurrent updates from interfering with each other. // writer 之间需要额外的同步机制

 -	Use rcu_assign_pointer() to update an RCU-protected pointer.
 	This primitive protects concurrent readers from the updater,